 - Break into the network of black hat hackers to disrupt the network attack plan.

-- Launch malware to fight bad hackers.
+- Launch malware to fight evil hackers.

 - Strengthen the network security of the network to deal with cyber threats.